mskwonmath/mskwonmath.github.io/_pages/about.md

 Welcome to my personal website!

 I am Minseong Kwon, a graduate student at [Dept. of Mathematical Sciences](https://mathsci.kaist.ac.kr/) in [KAIST](https://www.kaist.ac.kr/).
 I am also a student research assistant at [Center for Complex Geometry](https://ccg.ibs.re.kr/) in [IBS](https://www.ibs.re.kr/eng.do).
+My supervisor is Prof. <a href="https://ccg.ibs.re.kr/members/">Jun-Muk Hwang</a>.

 My research area is complex geometry and algebraic geometry.
 More specifically, I am interested in

 * twistor spaces of quaternionic Kähler manifolds;
 * deformation theory of rational curves in projective manifolds; and
 * algebraic varieties with large symmetry, especially spherical varieties.

+Here is <a href="https://mskwonmath.github.io/assets/pdf/Curriculum%20Vitae_Minseong%20Kwon.pdf">my curriculum vitae</a>.